Catch delivery failure before schedules break.

 Plan Better.
 Ship on Time.

-Connect your Jira and start planning, monitoring, and forecasting in minutes — Auto-Level fixes overloaded sprints in one click, the Dashboard tells you if your deadline is still realistic, and What-If scenarios let you model any change before you make it.
+Install Project Commander on your Jira instance and start planning, monitoring, and forecasting in minutes — Auto-Level fixes overloaded sprints in one click, the Dashboard tells you if your deadline is still realistic, and What-If scenarios let you model any change before you make it.
 Works with sprints or kanban, points or time estimates.
-Starts read-only for safety.
+Writes back to Jira through your existing session, using your existing permissions.

 Free during beta — no credit card, no commitment.
-Your credentials stay in your browser.
 Questions? support@projectcommander.app